-Age range: all ages (counting to 20 required)
+Shrewmanji recommend for all ages (counting to 20 required)

 Because Shrewmanji doesn’t specify the exact encounters, you can make them as kid-friendly as you want and tailor them to your family’s interests.
-For playing with my kid, he was familiar with some cartoony combat from previous games we’ve played, so I introduced some encounters with fighting enchanted coconuts, and he was totally OK with it.
+For playing this game with my kid, he was familiar with some cartoony combat from previous games we’ve played, so I introduced some encounters with fighting enchanted coconuts, and he was totally OK with it.

 You have freedom to set Shrewmanji however you want!
 However… knowing the game’s nod, I couldn’t resist setting it in a jungly kind of area with a giant volcano (my kid is really into volcanoes right now, so this was perfect).
-That said, you could easily use this system for any kind of setting – underground, underwater, in a cloud castle – it all should work fine with the mechanics.
+That said, you could easily use this system for any kind of setting – underground, underwater, in a cloud castle – it would all work with the mechanics.

-Character creation was super easy.
+Character creation in Shrewmanji was super easy!
 There’s a very clear character sheet and only three abilities to track.
 Each ability has a strength and weakness that determines how many dice you get to roll for it.
 And that’s it!
 There wasn’t a lot to track, which was both great for my kid and also great for me picking the game up quickly.
 Plus, since there weren’t a lot of abilities, I was able to reasonably draw pictures to help my kid understand the abilities on his sheet without having to read them.